YDD9/YDD9-YDD9.github.io/_posts/2017-2-12-Python-OpenCV.markdown

 Install OpenCV 3.0 and Python 2.7+ on OSX
 with Homebrew, virtualenv, virtualenvwrapper.

-Honestly, above installation is complicated and easy to go run.
-I failed at cmake steps and decide to re-use conda to manage libs.
-At the beginning I didn't choose conda is because homebrew - conda gives warnings, but actually I didn't notice anything wrong.
+Honestly, above installation is complicated and fail easily.
+I failed at cmake steps and decided to re-use conda to manage libs.
+At the beginning I didn't choose conda is because homebrew - conda gives warnings, although I didn't notice anything wrong.
+To overcome possible conflict, just temporarily disable the conda path in your file /.bash-profile when brew doesn't work.

 After I read this article [Conda: Myths and Misconceptions](https://jakevdp.github.io/blog/2016/08/25/conda-myths-and-misconceptions/) I believe that I should not bother myself and I should use Anaconda distribution and Conda manages vitual env as well as all in/external libs.